Dr Tessa Dekker, a researcher who received a Career Development Award from Moorfields Eye Charity

 Learn more

-The Career Development Award can have a duration of up to 24 months, and start dates can be set up to 24 months after application.
+The Career Development Award can have a duration of up to 24 months, and start dates can be up to 24 months after the award date.

 For any other enquiries or additional support, please contact the Moorfields Eye Charity Grants and Research Team.